 Power Electrics is a proud sponsor of Bloodhound SSC.
-Labelled a ‘global engineering adventure’, the Bloodhound Project is an exciting education exciting education initiative set to inspire a new generation of scientists, engineers and mathematicians with a 1000mph land speed record attempt.
+Labelled a ‘global engineering adventure’, the Bloodhound Project is an exciting education initiative set to inspire a new generation of scientists, engineers and mathematicians with a 1000mph land speed record attempt.

 Power Electrics is playing a vital role in ensuring that Bloodhound SSC have the temporary power they need to achieve their mission, as they design and build a car to break the record.
 As part of a major ongoing sponsorship deal, the company is supplying the Bloodhound team with diesel generators and ancillary equipment for their major events across the UK.

 In Cornwall, on 26 - 30 October, the car will be undergoing slow speed trials on the 1.7 mile long runway at Newquay airport.
 There will also be team interviews, vehicle demonstrations, family friendly education activities and driving simulators.

 Watch the short video below to learn more about the Bloodhound Project: